Savory Crab Stuffed Mushrooms

 • Parmesan cheese – freshly grated is best, but store-bought is perfectly fine.

-• Dried parsley – or you could use green onion or fresh chives if you prefer a sharper flavor.
+• Dried parsley – or you could use green onions or fresh chives if you prefer a sharper flavor.

 • Olive oil – for drizzling on the mushrooms at the end.